xolox/lua-lxsh/README.md

 Lexers define the following functions:

- * `lexer.find(subject, init)` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the last matched character
+ * `lexer.find(subject [, init [, options ]])` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the last matched character
- * `lexer.match(subject, init)` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the matched text
+ * `lexer.match(subject [, init [, options ]])` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the matched text
- * `lexer.gmatch(subject)` returns an iterator that produces two values on each iteration: the token kind and the matched text
+ * `lexer.gmatch(subject [, options])` returns an iterator that produces two values on each iteration: the token kind and the matched text

+When `options` is given it should be a table of options that can be used to configure lexers.
+Currently only one option is defined: When you pass `join_identifiers=true` to the Lua lexer, expressions like `io.write` will be matched as a single identifier instead of the sequence (identifier `io`, operator `.`, identifier `write`).

 The syntax highlighters can be used as follows: